 Campbell Preserve Co. came up with the idea of condensing soups in 1900.

-Dr. John Thomas Dorrance loved soups.
 However, they were not popular in America at that time.

 Dorrance thought that if he made the soups with less water (condensing them) for less shipping costs and packed them in smaller cans the housewife would buy them.
-She did.
-All she had to do to feed her family was add water.

 In 1914 the Campbell Co started promoting it's soups as a recipe ingredient.
 That caught on, too.